 Washington State Driver’s License Violations

-Unlike many other states, Washington doesn’t have a driver’s license points system.
-Instead, it keeps track of the tickets on your record for a certain amount of time.
-If you get too many tickets in a short period, you could get a license suspension.
+Unlike some states, Washington doesn’t have a driver’s license points system.
+Instead, it keeps track of tickets on your record for a certain period.
+Too many tickets in a short time result in a suspended license.

-In Washington state, you’ll get a driver’s license suspension for 60 days if you get six violations in one year or seven violations in three years.
+In Washington state, you’ll get a driver’s license suspension for 60 days after six violations in one year or seven violations in three years.
 After you lose your license, you’ll have to go through a one-year probation period.
 Some violations result in the instant suspension of your driver’s license, including:

 Most Popular Cars in Washington